The SYNC prayer of Jesus

 Yes, come King Jesus!

-to re-SYNC the world.
+to heal and re-SYNC the world.

 You have the power.
 You get the glory now and forever.